Lowest Mortgage Rate in Canada. Starting from 2.49%

 Acting as a guarantor or a co-signer for a mortgage loan is a legal financial commitment and shouldn't be taken lightly.
 But that doesn't necessarily mean it's permanent.

 Need to exit, and the primary applicant's financial situation has improved?
 Over time, the primary borrower may have strengthened their income or credit standing.
-At that point, both the primary applicant(s) and the signing parties can request the lender to reconsider the application to remove the co-signer/guarantor from the loan (fees may apply).
+At that point, both the primary applicant(s) and the signing parties may request the lender to reconsider the application to remove the co-signer/guarantor from the loan (fees may apply).

 If you're attempting this change before the end of your current term, however, there may also be penalties charged by the lender (for breaking the contract early).

-Need to exit, but the primary applicant(s) isn't able to qualify on their own?
+Need to exit, but the primary applicant(s) aren't able to qualify on their own?
 If the primary borrower still isn't in a position to go it alone, an expert True North Mortgage broker may be able to help find an alternative lending arrangement.
 If a viable lending option isn't available, the guarantor or co-signer may not be able to exit the agreement.

 Get it right the first time — with us.